Amplify Relations team members are active in our community and within our industry! Below you will some…

 I’ve recently taken to turning on the morning news as I get ready for work, telling myself I’m only leaving the TV on so my cat doesn’t get lonely during the day.
 Usually I don’t pay much attention to the background noise of the weatherman’s droning or the newscaster’s poor attempts at witty banter, forgetting all but the sound of their voices.
 One day I started humming an unfamiliar tune and tapped my fingers to an alien beat.
 It was stuck in my head all day, but I couldn’t place where I’d heard it before until I got home.
 The earworm that had been repeating itself in my head was none other than a jingle.
-Armed with 10 years of musical instruction and a single semester of Introduction to Psychology, I was able to figure out just what made this commercial stick in my brain.
+Armed with 10 years of musical instruction and a single semester of Introduction to Psychology, I was able to figure out just what made this advertising stick in my brain.

 Jingles and taglines are key to advertising.
 The measure of successful audio is the creation of an earworm that gets stuck in your head, coming back to you when you are approached with a buying decision.
 As different as taglines and jingles can be in use of techniques like melody and rhythm, they can be heard cross-platform and can use the other techniques of repetition and rhyme to make it memorable.

-Taglines and jingles must have a certain amount of approachability, an idea that appeals to all audiences.
+Taglines and jingles in advertising must have a certain amount of approachability, an idea that appeals to all audiences.
 This humanizing of a brand allows audiences to easily connect with them, like with Sage, the college saving desert tortoise.
 In one of our most recent campaigns, we gave Sage a laugh all his own.
 This laugh has become a familiar sound in homes across the state, and is a friendly reminder about our client’s campaign.

 Rhymes can have more than one function.
 They serve as a great mnemonic device, because our brains can remember more content if the words sound alike.
 Rhymes can also create brand association, like this Stanley Steemer tagline and jingle, where cleaner is rhymed with Steemer, drawing the listener’s ear, and forming the conclusion that Stanley Steemer equals cleaner.